baracudaz/netatmo-lametric-proxy/README.md

 - the third is a simple "Name" screen for Outdoor humidity value
 - the forth is a simple "Name" screen for Pressure trend (icon) and value

 Set the app to use Push mode.
-Publish you app as a private app.
+Publish your app as a private app.

 Keep a copy of the:
 - App ID